Royal Society Inaugural Article Perspective: Multiferroics Beyond Electric-Field Control of Magnetism

 \section{Ways around the contraindication}

 Many mechanisms for overcoming the contra-indication between the $d^0$-ness that favors ferroelectricity and the $d^n$ occupation needed for magnetism have been identified over the last decades.
-Here we review those that are relevant for the applications discussed below; for a more complete review see Refs.~\onlinecite{Spaldin/Ramesh/Cheong:2010,Spaldin/Ramesh:2019}.
+Here we review those that are relevant for the applications discussed below, noting that a single-phase material with large and robust magnetization and polarization, as well as strong coupling between them at room temperature remains to be identified.
+For a more complete review, including of important examples such as magnetically induced ferroelectricity \cite{Newnham_et_al:1978,Kimura_et_al_Nature:2003} that are not covered here, see for example Refs.~\onlinecite{Spaldin/Ramesh/Cheong:2010,Spaldin/Ramesh:2019}.

 Conceptually the most straightforward way to circumvent the contra-indication is to combine two separate materials -- one of them ferroelectric and one ferro (or ferri)magnetic -- in a composite.
 This approach has met with success over multiple length scales, from nanocomposites \cite{Zheng_et_al:2004} and ultra-thin film heterostructures \cite{Mundy_et_al:2016} to macroscopic laminates \cite{Vaz_et_al:2010}, and provides the materials of choice for the biomedical applications described below.
 A more sophisticated approach exploits the fact that materials can contain cations of more than one type -- the A- and B-site cations in the perovskite structure for example -- and then uses one of them to drive the ferroelectricity and the other the magnetism.
 Perhaps the leading example of this approach is the most widely studied multiferroic, bismuth ferrite, BiFeO$_3$ \cite{Wang_et_al:2003}, in which the $d^5$ Fe$^{3+}$ ions provide the magnetism and the ferroelectric distortion is driven by the stereochemical activity of the Bi$^{3+}$ lone pair of electrons (Fig.~\ref{fig:bifeo3_lonepair}) \cite{Hill/Rabe:1999, Seshadri/Hill:2001}.